Was captured by the enemy, across the River Rhine.

 - The version currently shown on TV cuts after that, but the original has the whole group - executioners and all - performing "Camptown Races" in a minstrel show in Dixieland...complete with Black Face.

 - Parodied in The Venture Bros. when Brock non-fatally stabs a Guild Henchman.
 The Henchman still thinks he's going to die and requests Brock sing to him the technotronic song "Move This".

-- The Simpsons used this in "Cape Feare": to stall for time, Bart's last request to Sideshow Bob is to perform the entire score of H.M.S.
+- The Simpsons used this in "Cape Feare": to stall for time, Bart's last request to Sideshow Bob (Bob is the sort of smug, overly dramatic villain who would actually ask if he had any) is to perform the entire score of H.M.S.
 Pinafore.
 He does, and it works.

 - In the series finale of Superman: The Animated Series, Superman gets subdued with kryptonite and red sunlight and gets captured.
 On the verge of getting executed, Superman asks for a last request.
 Lex Luthor leans forward and asks what it is, and Superman punches him out.
 "Thank you."
 Lois Lane breaks in and saves him.

 - Johnny Bravo and the Amazon Women: Johnny was about to be thrown at a volcano and he asked for a last wish.
 He was told he'd get nothing and to be grateful for that.

 - In the Season 3 finale of Star Wars: The Clone Wars Ahsoka is kidnapped by Trandoshan sporthunters as prey.
 She winds up with a group of Jedi younglings led by Kalifa, who have also been kidnapped.
 Upon her death, Kalifa asked Ahsoka to take care of the others.